hanouticelina/lsa-zsl/README.md

 ## Acknowledgments

-The code is mostly inspired by the implementation of the paper "Latent Embedding Feedback and Discriminative Features for Zero-Shot Classification" available at : https://github.com/akshitac8/tfvaegan.
+The code is built upon the implementation of the paper "Latent Embedding Feedback and Discriminative Features for Zero-Shot Classification" available at : https://github.com/akshitac8/tfvaegan.

 ## Citation
 This work has been submitter to a scientific journal.
 Until its publication, if you find this useful, please cite our work as follows: